Phase 1: Coordinated Entry Evaluation

 Phase 2: Redesigning Coordinated Entry

 In early September 2022, the Local Homeless Coordinating Board (LHCB) and HSH announced an “Invitation to Apply” for a new, voluntary, multi-stakeholder workgroup that will work collaboratively to develop recommendations for redesigning key parts of CE.
-This workgroup, referred to as the CE Redesign Workgroup, prioritizes the inclusion of people who represent groups most disparately impacted by homelessness in San Francisco.
-This includes people who are Black/African American, Latinx, Asian, LGBQ, Transgender and Gender Nonconforming, and are interacting with or seeking access to CE.
+This workgroup, referred to as the CE Redesign Workgroup, prioritized the inclusion of people who represent groups most disparately impacted by homelessness in San Francisco.
+This included people who are Black/African American, Latinx, Asian, LGBQ, Transgender and Gender Nonconforming, and were interacting with or seeking access to CE.
 A cover letter and accompanying flyer were distributed broadly, and targeted outreach was conducted to ensure broad community participation and inclusive representation.

 - Make recommendations about components of program design highlighted in the recent 2022 HSH CE Evaluation, key performance indicators, and service models for San Francisco Coordinated Entry in the future.

 - Participate in meetings, review and contribute to written materials, and offer edits and suggestions on written materials in a timely manner.